nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-16-simple_ctf.md

 ![screenshot22](../assets/images/simple_ctf/screenshot22.png)

-Hence, we can leverage `vim` to spawn a privileged shell.
+Looks like we can run UNIX commands from within `vim`.
+This allows us to leverage it to spawn a privileged shell.

 ---